videlalvaro/erlang-prime-sieve/README.md

 # Naive Parallel Prime Numbers Sieve #

-This program calculates prime numbers using a new* mehtod for building a sieve.
+This program calculates prime numbers using a new* method for building a sieve.

 Usage: